ministryofjustice/laa-secure-document-storage-api/README.md

 If you don't set these environment variables, LocalStack will default to the credentials defined in `~/.aws/credentials`.
 Although it might seem convenient, this method requires manually updating the variables in the `.env` file to ensure correct values when running locally.
 Remember, don't include your real AWS keys in the code base or commit them to version control.
+Note `.env` has been added to `.gitignore` to reduce the risk of this happening.
 When using IDE tools, make sure your Docker-compose variables are setup correctly if you choose to use non-dummy keys.

 #### SDS configuration values